-In a recent white paper published by Stratasys—“How to Design Your Part for Direct Digital Manufacturing”—Principal Systems Engineer Jim Combs explains, “Traditional manufacturing methods, like machining and injection molding have many rules, restrictions, and limitations.
+In a recent white paper published by Stratasys—“How to Design Your Part for Direct Digital Manufacturing”—Principal Systems Engineer Jim Comb explains, “Traditional manufacturing methods, like machining and injection molding have many rules, restrictions, and limitations.
 These rules don’t apply when using direct digital manufacturing.
 Designers are free to concentrate on the best design and not concern themselves with manufacturability.”

 By augmenting traditional methods with 3D printing, companies are driving greater innovation and pushing the limits of manufacturing.
 In this interview, industry expert Rich Stump weighs in on direct digital manufacturing—what is it, why and when does it make sense, what are the benefits, and how can a company augment traditional methods with additive technologies.

 Interview with Rich Stump, Industry Expert and Co-Founder at FATHOM

 What is direct digital manufacturing and do you see it becoming more widely adopted in the near future?

 Stump: Direct Digital Manufacturing (DDM) is a process that uses 3D printing and additive manufacturing to produce end-use parts.
 As additive processes and materials have advanced, opportunities have opened up to use these technologies to produce customized manufactured parts.
 This progression in additive is making many projects viable that were previously victims of economy of scale, and is allowing innovators to solve many high-value design, engineering, and manufacturing challenges.